mattvenn/hackspace-power-controller/README.md

 A system for allowing inducted users to turn power on to various machines.

 * Users are authenticated with RFID.
-* Usage time is logged to a google spreadsheet.
+* Usage time is logged to a [google spreadsheet](https://docs.google.com/spreadsheets/d/1C3qdswIIFLBH4fQWuWFZRTpnnRjpzyk5xHRKnjuHExU/edit?usp=sharing).
-* Inducted users are managed using a google spreadsheet.
+* Inducted users are managed using the same spreadsheet.

 Shortlink: [http://ven.nz/hkspcpc](http://ven.nz/hkspcpc)